 - Canadian Armed Forces members released from service.

-- Workers who quit with just cause or due to family responsibilities.
+- Workers who quit for just cause or due to family responsibilities.

 Are Employment Insurance Benefits Taxable?